 Taking ownership demonstrates credibility.
 The seller’s control of the conversation is a way to shape perceptions.
 But control doesn’t mean dominance; sellers must also be comfortable with using silence to emphasize key points and let their customers have a turn.

-The key: Limit your ideas to the most relevant, cogent ideas.
-The urge to demonstrate the value of one’s research is strong.
+The key is to limit your ideas to the most relevant, cogent ones.
+The urge to demonstrate the value of one’s research is often strong.
 Push back against this compulsion.
 Create a bigger impact with just a few concise insights.

-A consultative approach helps sellers apply a consistent methodology to an ever-changing audience, achieveexcellence in telephone selling, and ultimately drive more sales.
+The approach also helps sellers apply a consistent methodology to an ever-changing audience, achieve excellence in telephone selling, and ultimately drive more sales.